isc-krakshith/InterSystems-Broadsea/README.md

 If using Mac Silicon (M1, M2), set the DOCKER_ARCH variable in Section 1 of the .env file to "linux/arm64".
 Some Broadsea services still need to run via emulation of linux/amd64 and are hard-coded as such.
-However, if using webapi-local or webapi-from-image profiles set DOCKER_ARCH = "linux/amd64"
+However, if using webapi-local or webapi-from-image profiles set DOCKER_ARCH = "linux/amd64" AND, within Docker Desktop settings, under "Features in development", check the box: "Use Rosetta for x86/amd64 emulation on Apple Silicon"

 ## Broadsea - Quick start